rocky-linux/documentation/docs/books/admin_guide/07-file-systems.md

 !!!
 Note

-    In the above example, the operation of using commands to modify masks is only applicable to the currently connected session.
+    In the above example, using commands to modify masks applies only to the currently connected session.

 !!! info